harpreet-03/AI-Document-Assistant/README.md

 - Screenshots if applicable

 ### **✨ Feature Requests**
 Have an idea?
-We'd love to hear it:
+I'd love to hear it:
 - Describe the feature and its benefits
 - Provide use cases and examples
 - Consider implementation complexity